fredericGette/Lumia520/content/android/README.md

 > [!CAUTION]
 > This backup is mandatory when you zwant to return to Windows Phone 8.1 - of if the installation of Android failed.

-Switch the phone to mass storage mode:
+Switch the device to mass storage mode:
 `thor2 -mode rnd -bootmsc`

-Copy the content of the phone using Win32DiskImager.
+Copy the content of the device using Win32DiskImager.
 Select the disk corresponding to "MainOS":
 ![](backup0.jpg)
 ![](backup.jpg)